Deployment (container)

 -v /path/to/logs:/local/logs \

--e ELDOC_BASE_URL="yourdomain.com" \
+-e ELDOC_BASE_URL="eldoc.domain.com" \

 • -d - runs application in background

-• -p 443:443 - maps port 443/TCP to be used for external access to elDoc
+• -p 443:443 - maps port 443/TCP to be used accessing elDoc

 • -v /path/to/data:/local/data - mounts /path/to/data directory into container to store elDoc data

-• -v /path/to/conf:/local/conf - mounts /path/to/conf directory into container to store elDoc and its dependencies configuration
+• -v /path/to/conf:/local/conf - mounts /path/to/conf directory into container to store elDoc and its dependencies configuration files

 IMPORTANT!
 During first start, container will enable Maintenance Mode for elDoc for initial setup.
-Credentials for accessing elDoc in Maintenance Mode will be printed to the container logs (both console and init.log file in logs directory).
-It is strongly recommended to disable Maintenance Mode after initial system configuration!
-For more details, please refer to elDoc documentation
+Credentials for accessing elDoc in Maintenance Mode are printed to the container logs (both console and init.log file in logs directory).

-3. Verify container is started and running
+3. Verifying container is running

 podman ps